 If you’re a New York resident, you need to know you have options for treatments.
 As we’ve noted, here in Kentucky, we have some amazing treatment facilities you may find useful.
 We aim to be a crucial part of your treatment program, to ensure you have everything you need to take those much-needed healthy steps forward.

 However, we know that moving out of state to try and change your life is going to be hard.
 Let’s walk through the process below.

 The Benefits of Reaching Out to a Kentucky Addiction Treatment Location

-Not to mention you’ll have a much lower chance of coming across anyone you know within the facility as well, if that’s something you’re worrying about.
+Not to mention you’ll have a much lower chance of coming across anyone you know within the facility, if that’s something you’re worried about.
 We also have a list of the typical rules at a sober living facility that you’ll want to get to know ahead of time, to ensure you’re comfortable with the discipline and structure required during the time you stay.

 However, if you’d much rather stay at home, where you’re comfortable and know your surroundings, we wish to show you a sample of the programs we have on offer.
 We know such a move is going to be hard work, on top of working towards sobriety, and because of that, we aim to cater to all patients.

 It’s why we offer various outpatient programs, allowing for greater freedom after an inpatient program is completed.
 Patients have structure and routine, but can come and go as they please, and both of the two outpatient services below are very popular, with high success rates.